philip860/Ansible_AWX_Install_Collection/roles/install_k3s/README.md

 ## Overview

-This Ansible role automates the setup and configuration of SSL certs for Nginx, and associated services to support AWX deployment within a Kubernetes environment.
-It ensures that SSL certs are set up correctly for Nginx.
+This Ansible role automates the setup and configuration of k3s, and associated services to support AWX deployment within a Kubernetes environment.

 ## Key Functions

-- **Configure SSL Certificates**: Copies self-generated SSL certificates to the appropriate Nginx directories to enable secure HTTPS communication.
+- **Configure k3s**: Installs k3s software in order to provide a light-weight kubernetes env.

 ## Usage